Birinder1469/BirinderSingh_Blog/_posts/2019-01-26-CrimeBuster_App.md

 ## Tasks

-These were the tasks at hand for Milestone 2
+These were the tasks at hand :

 - Wrangle data
     - Remove empty entries